Drew246/Portfolio-setup-and-mobile-first/README.md

 # 📖 [Portfolio setup and mobile-first] <a name="about-project"></a>

-This is the secong miniproject from module 1.
-This project serves to familiarize students with flexbox.
-We are required to replicate a website from a figma template by following the suggested list of best practices for HTML & CSS.
-We are also to make sure that the website is responsive and include button funtionality.
+This is the second mini-project from module 1.
+This project serves to familiarize students with Flexbox.
+We are required to replicate a website from a Figma template by following the suggested list of best practices for HTML & CSS.
+We are also to make sure that the website is responsive and includes button functionality.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

   <ul>
     <li><a href="https://html.spec.whatwg.org/">HTML</a></li>
     <li><a href="https://www.w3.org/Style/CSS/Overview.en.html">CSS</a></li>
   </ul>

 ### Key Features <a name="key-features"></a>

-- **Displays the text "Hello Microverse in my favourite color**
+- *Introductory page with functional social media links*

 <p align="right">(<a href="#readme-top">back to top</a>)</p>